sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/lighthouse/index.md

 # Lighthouse

-In sitespeed.io 22.0 we updated the Lighouse plugin!

-You can find the plugin at [https://github.com/sitespeedio/plugin-lighthouse](https://github.com/sitespeedio/plugin-lighthouse) and it will work with sitespeed.io 7.5 and later.
+You can find the plugin at [https://github.com/sitespeedio/plugin-lighthouse](https://github.com/sitespeedio/plugin-lighthouse) and it will work with sitespeed.io 27 and later.

 We also made it easy to use Lighthouse and the Google PageSpeed Insights plugin by releasing the +1 Docker container.